pataa-com/Address-Autofill-iOS/README.md

 ## Follow the steps below for a manual install:

-- Download and unzip the PataaAutoFillSDK
+- Download and unzip the PataaAutoFillSDK. ([Download Framework zip from here](https://github.com/pataa-com/Address-Autofill-iOS/releases))
 - Drag the PataaAutoFillSDK.xcframework inside your project under the main project file.
 - Embed the framework.
 - Select your project.xcodeproj file.